MaDHouSe79/mh-lootpeds/README.md

 - open F8 type `refresh`
 - ater `refresh` type `ensure qb-lootpeds` or you can restart the server.
 - don't forget the admin command to `enable` or `disable` the loot system.
+- check if you have `setr UseTarget true` in your server.cfg of this script wil not work.

 ## Admin Command
 - `/pedloot On`